-Our new ultramodern facility, STEAMhouse, will be launching at the start of the 2022 academic year.
-We’ve listed six things you need to know about our state-of-the-art centre, including who gets to use it, what it means for the student learning experience and the benefits of project based learning and teaching!
+Our new ultramodern facility, STEAMhouse, has now launched!
+We’ve listed six things you need to know about our state-of-the-art centre, including who gets to use it, what it means for the student learning experience and the benefits of project based learning and teaching.

 Brand new development